databrickslabs/dbx/docs/guides/python/python_quickstart.md

     _count = spark.table(table_name).count()
     assert _count > 0
     logging.info("Testing the ETL job - done")
-    # code of the ML task test is ommitted
+    # code of the ML task test is omitted
 ```

 To launch the tests use the following command: